genilab/genilab.github.io/projects.md

 ### Topics of Interest

+We keep an updated [list of Project Ideas at COLLABORATE](./collaborate.md).

 | | |
 | :- | :- |
 | **Smarter Health Systems** | Generative intelligence is helping shape more personalized care plans, produce synthetic medical images, support diagnostics, and enable autonomous assistance, making healthcare more accessible and informed. |